 Cerberal and ocular metastases

-History of breast cancer 2 years ago.
-Headache and left eye blindness.
-Recent onset of left ocular swelling.
+History of breast cancer 2 years ago currently presents with headache, left eye blindness and recent onset of left ocular swelling.
 Known brain metastasis before left eye swelling.

 Loading Stack -